nikvdp/neomux/README.md

-# Neomux, control Neovim from shells running inside Neovim.
+# Neomux - control Neovim from shells running inside Neovim.

 Neomux packages and wraps [neovim-remote][neovim-remote] goodness into your neovim terminals so you can work with neovim's `:term` emulator in some